classgraph/classgraph/classgraph-vfs/README.md

 temporary file it took, and invalidates every `VfsRoot` and `VfsEntry` it handed out, so do not let them escape the `try` block.

+For a directory, an entry may name a file the process has no permission to read: telling the files from the subdirectories uses the metadata the walk already reads, and a permission check would cost a second syscall per file.
+Reading such an entry throws an `IOException`.

 ### List only the part of a root you want

 Iterating a root builds a list of every file in it.
 When only some of them are wanted, `walk()`